 1. Choose a fluoride toothpaste

-All children up to the age of three should use a toothpaste with at least 1000ppm fluoride, before bed and at another time of the day (most people choose when they get up in the morning).
+All children up to the age of three should use a smear of toothpaste with at least 1000ppm fluoride, before bed and at one other time every day (most people choose when they get up in the morning).
 Use a smear of toothpaste.
 DO NOT let children lick or eat toothpaste from the tube.
+Find tips for toddler toothbrushing here.

-Children over the age of 6 and adults should use toothpaste containing between 1350ppm and 1500ppm fluoride.
+From age 7, use toothpaste containing between 1350ppm and 1500ppm fluoride.
 Use a pea sized blob of toothpaste.

 Fluoride strength is listed in the ingredients on the back of the toothpaste tube as ppm (parts per million).
 Click here for our TOOTHPASTE GUIDE.

 Use a soft-medium toothbrush.
 There is no need to wet the toothbrush first – the mouth is already warm and moist.
-A hard toothbrush (especially if with an abrasive toothpaste) can wear tooth surfaces away and damage gums.
+A hard toothbrush (especially if with an abrasive toothpaste or toothpaste tablets) can wear tooth surfaces away and damage gums.

 Spread the toothpaste around all tooth surfaces first (to ensure even coverage), then watch in a mirror while you brush to make sure that each surface of every tooth is cleaned thoroughly.
-Aim to place the bristles where the gum and tooth meet then brush in small circular motions (if using a manual toothbrush) with GENTLE pressure – you aren’t scrubbing the floor!
-Think wiggling bristles rather than scrubbing!
+Aim to place the bristles where the gum and tooth meet then brush in small circular motions (if using a manual toothbrush), or just hold the bristles in place at the gum line if using with an electric brush.
+Use GENTLE pressure – you aren’t scrubbing the floor!
+Think dusting rather than scrubbing!

 3. Electric v manual toothbrush